 Bryndis Gudmundsdottir, M.A.
-CCC – SLP, is a speech- language pathologist.
-Her special areas for over 25 years are in the field of oral motor problems and articulation, voice and resonance, including neurological impairments and cleft palate, deafness and cochlear implants.
+CCC – SLP, is a speech- language pathologist and app developer/innovator.
+Her special areas for 30 years are in the field of oral motor problems and articulation, voice and resonance, including neurological impairments and cleft palate, deafness and cochlear implants.
 She has worked with both Icelandic children and children that have English as a first language.
 She has worked for hospitals, with otolaryngologists and other specialists, pre- and elementary schools and operates a private speech clinic with colleagues at Reykjavik Speech Center (Talþjálfun Reykjavíkur).
-Her company; Raddlist, provides services in the field of education and health, along with developing and producing products in the field of speech pathology.
-Bryndis is also working for the Department of Schools and Education at Reykjanesbaer.
+Her company; Raddlist, provides services in the field of education and health, along with developing and producing products in speech and language for Icelandic children and families learning Icelandic.
+Bryndis is also working for the Department of School and Education at Hjallastefnan/private school system in Iceland.
+From May 2017 she is the Chairman of The Icelandic Committee for Icelandic Sign Language appointed by the Minister for Ministry og Education, Science and Culture.

 Two Icelandic illustration- and graphic artists; Halla Solveig Thorgeirsdottir and Bui Kristjansson, have made a wonderful contribution to the project.